Shipstr/senior-backend-code-challenge/README.md

 We expect this exercise to take 2-4 hours at the most.
 Since this is a backend-focused challenge, we are not looking for styling or CSS work.
 And, don't concern yourself with configuring everything perfectly.
 This is just an exercise, so if you don't need to tweak something in order to meet the criteria below, leave it at defaults.

-At Fleet, we work with money in most world currencies across our data model.
+At Koho, we work with money in most world currencies across our data model.
 For reporting purposes, we need to be able to work with all money amounts in a common currency of US dollars, in addition to the original currency it was stored with.
 For example, it should be easy to get a sum of all amounts in USD.

 Although we'll leave it to you to otherwise decide which gems to bring in, we will recommend money-rails.
 And for this exercise, you'll need to add some currency conversion data.
 For the purposes of this exercise, assume USD -> EUR is 0.84663, and EUR -> USD is 1.18115.
 Don’t worry about any other currencies.